Dictionary learning under global sparsity constraint: Dictionary learning under global sparsity constraint: model and algorithm

-We first discuss the convergence of the proposed algorithm, i.e., the iterations between the column and row updating steps of the algorithm.
-Under the assumption that models (\ref{e2}) and (\ref{e3}) can be precisely solved, each of the updating iterations in step 2 monotonically decreases the total representation error $\left\Vert DA -X\right\Vert _{F}^2$ under the guarantee that the constraint $\left\Vert A\right\Vert _{0}\leq K$ is consistently held.
-Therefore, a local minimum of (\ref{e1}) is expected to be attained by the proposed algorithm.
-Although the above claim depends on the success of the sparse coding and sparse PCA techniques employed in approximating the solutions of (\ref{e2}) and (\ref{e3}), respectively, the algorithms employed on the tasks performed well in our experiments and could empirically generate a rational solution of (\ref{e4}) after multiple iterations, as demonstrated in Section IV.
+As for the convergence of the proposed algorithm, under the assumption that the models (\ref{e2}) and (\ref{e3}) can be precisely solved, each of the updating iterations in step 2 monotonically decreases the objective function of (\ref{e1}), i.e., the total representation error $\left\Vert \textbf{DA} -\textbf{X}\right\Vert _{F}^2$, under the guarantee that the constraint $\left\Vert \textbf{A}\right\Vert _{0}\leq K$ is consistently held.
+Since this objective function is also lower bounded ($\geq 0$), the algorithm is guaranteed to be convergent.
+Although the above claim depends on the success of the sparse coding and sparse PCA techniques used to approximate the solutions to (\ref{e2}) and (\ref{e3}), respectively, the algorithms employed on the tasks always performed well in our experiments and can empirically generate a rational solution of (\ref{e4}) after multiple iterations, as demonstrated in the next section.